We’ve said it before, and we’ll say it again — everyone loves credentials. Credentials are the glazed donut of data types.

 Users are likely to forget their passwords, and they do it on a regular basis.
 20–50% of all support calls are associated with password resetting.

 When resetting a password, no one thinks about how much it can cost a business.
 On average, a single password reset costs an enterprise up to $70.
-While estimating the reset cost, we need to consider lots of factors, including the salary of people working in the support center (it’s quite a lot).
-Some companies have built authentication and authorization infrastructure (AAI), which is both a service and procedure that secures access to protected information distributed on the company’s web servers.
+When estimating the reset cost, we need to consider several factors, including the salaries of support center staff (they're quite high).
+Some companies have built an authentication and authorization infrastructure (AAI), which is both a service and a procedure that secures access to protected information distributed on the company’s web servers.
 In those situations, if an employee forgets their password, they won’t be able to complete their duties.
 Thus, the employee is wasting their working time while waiting for a password reset.
-Considering that some users reset their passwords more than 50 times a year, that’s lots of time and resources just pouring down the drain.
-All in all, enterprises can spend more than a million dollars a year on password resetting support.
+Considering that some users reset their passwords more than 50 times a year, that’s a lot of time and resources just pouring down the drain.
+Overall, enterprises can spend more than $1 million annually on password reset support.

 Along with benefits, there are some drawbacks of passwordless authentication to consider: